percona/pmm/docs/setting-up/server/dbaas.md

     !!! note alert alert-primary ""
         If possible, the connection details will show the cluster's external IP (not possible with minikube).

-### Google GKE {: #google-gke }
+### Google GKE

-1. Create your cluster either with [Google Cloud Console](https://console.cloud.google.com/) or [gcloud command line tool](https://cloud.google.com/sdk/gcloud):
+1. Create your cluster either with [Google Cloud Console](https://console.cloud.google.com/) or [`gcloud` command line tool](https://cloud.google.com/sdk/gcloud):

-    The command below assumes that your gcloud command line tool is properly configured and your user authenticated and authorized to manage GKE Clusters.
-This example creates a minimal zonal cluster using preemptible node machines, ideal for testing the DBaaS functionality.
+    The command below assumes that your `gcloud` command line tool is properly configured and your user authenticated and authorized to manage GKE Clusters.
+This example creates a minimal zonal cluster using preemptive node machines, ideal for testing the DBaaS functionality.

     ```sh
     gcloud container clusters create --zone europe-west3-c pmm-dbaas-cluster --cluster-version 1.19 --machine-type e2-standard-4 --preemptible --num-nodes=3